 To what extent:

-...does our budget restrict our approach?
-Is there a responsibility for small foundations to fund less established, more innovative programmes where risk of failure/reward may be higher, rather than larger, established organisations or directly targeting issues at a macro level?
+...where capacity allows, is there a responsibility to fund less established, more innovative programmes where risk of failure/reward may be higher, as well as larger, established organisations targeting issues at a macro level?

-…should we take a longer-term outlook than is traditionally adopted on what we fund and why?
+...can we take a longer-term outlook than may be traditionally adopted and why?

 ...is it addressing the root cause, symptom alleviation, or both?

 ...is it a fit with our size and budget?

 We strongly believe foundations' investments should align with their grant-making principles.